yegor256/blog/_posts/2018/apr/2018-04-17-how-to-be-lazy.md

 fix its code base so that it becomes cleaner and more obvious for you _and everybody else_.
 Thus, never ask for explanation or help, ask for documentation and source code fixes.

+{% quote You can blame everybody around you, but first of all you should blame the code base itself. %}

 What do you do next?
 You sit and wait, until those tickets are resolved.
 Who will resolve them?
 You don't care.
 That's a problem for the project manager.